kannans/rails7_redis_fly_io/README.md

   This is simple Ruby on Rails application with redis integration.
 It has rails 7+, ruby 3.0, redis, postgresql.
   It's  a example application how to use websocket using redis in rails application.

-### How it fly.io?
+### What is fly.io?
+It's a cloud platform for application deployment.
+Alternate for Heroku.com

-Fly is a platform for running full stack apps and databases.
+Fly.io is a platform for running full stack apps and databases.
 It use to deploy rails application pretty fast.
 Just few commands the application is production ready.
-This process completely on docker image and using fly.toml configure the clusters.
+This process completely on docker image and using fly.toml configuration, its runs on fly.io clusters

 ### How it was started?